automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mantellodon.md

 # Mantellodon
-## Description: This Iguanodon refugee may or may not deserve its own genus.
+## This Iguanodon refugee may or may not deserve its own genus.